strongloop/strongloop.com2/_posts/2018-05-10-cloudant-index.md

 ## Define your index

 You may need to know the frequently made queries of your model, and have a basic understanding of the index system in Cloudant database to decide which properties are indexable and what indexes to create.
 The connector doesn't inject an index in a query if you don't specify it.
-And the Cloudant database has an algorithm that automatically fetches the properest index when a query doesn't have one.
+And the Cloudant database has an algorithm that automatically fetches the proper index when a query doesn't have one.

 Here is how it choses the index:
 > _find chooses which index to use for responding to a query, unless you specify an index at query time.